Cuánto Es El 20 De 500

 -

-While calculating 20% of 500 is relatively simple, understanding more complex percentage calculations is also valuable.
-These include:
+While calculating 20% of 500 is relatively simple, the same principles extend to more complex problems.
+Let's consider some examples:

 -